 PE and Swimming Physical Children will have opportunities to develop physical fitness, control and co- ordination.
 They will learn to be part of a team.
 Children will swim weekly for one term each year and will have opportunities to develop confidence in the water and improve their coordination and strokes.
 PSHEE and Form Children will have opportunities to develop their self-knowledge, to distinguish right Time from wrong and to respect the rule of law, to learn about public services, to value democracy and show tolerance towards those with differing opinions and beliefs.
-The Jigsaw scheme we use, as well as our school values and ethos, ensure that pupils are encouraged to have respect for other people, with particular regard to protected characteristics British values will be promoted.
+The Jigsaw scheme we use, as well as our school values and ethos, ensure that pupils are encouraged to have respect for other people, with particular regard to protected characteristics.
+British values will be promoted.
+Relationships, health and sex education will be covered age appropriately.